 Bison have been called the most important wild animals in the development of North America.
 Bison were the center of life of the Plains for both Native Americans and the settlers.

 History note: Buffalo or Indian Head Nickels, 1913-1938, were designed by James A. Fraser.
 The Indian Head side was designed using three different Native Americans as models.
 Iron Tail (Sioux), Two Moons (Cheyenne) and John Big Tree (Onandaga).
 The buffalo was modeled after Black Diamond, a bison in the New York Zoological Gardens.

 Bison: The Native Beef – Bison are native to North American, beef cattle are not.

 Today, Bison (Buffalo) is making a comeback as a low-fat alternative red meat, and is again being recognized as a valuable source of nutrition.
 Bison is higher in protein, yet lower in fat, cholesterol and calories than most other meats.
-And, it tastes great!
+Bonus: It tastes great!
 It is not “gamey” or wild tasting, but has a pleasingly sweet and rich flavor.
 Bison meat is also hypoallergenic and can be eaten by people who are allergic to other red meats.
 Bison must be cooked differently than beef.
 The key is to retain moisture by lowering cooking time and temperature.